dotlang/language/README.md

 ## Generics

 Generics are implemented at module level.
-Just append generics types in lower case (e.g. `stack[t].dot`) to the module file name and you can use type `T` (all capital) in your code.
-Any module importing it, must provide concrete types for them or else there will be compiler error.
-So if a module imports it with `int`, compiler will re-write the module and replace any occurence of `T` with `int`.
+Just append generics types in lower case (e.g. `stack[t].dot`) to the module file name and define type `T` (all capital) in your code.
+So if it is imported with `int` type, compiler will re-write the whole generic module and replace any occurence of `T` with `int`.

-If there are any existing definitions for the generic type or abstract functions based on it, the importer should provide a compliant type (Example 4).
+If there are any existing definitions for the generic type or abstract functions based on it, the importer should provide a compliant type/functions (Example 4).

 **Example**